qmlbook/qmlbook/en/ch02/index.rst

         }
     }

-The declaration language is called QML and it needs to runtime to run it.
+The declaration language is called QML and it needs a runtime to execute in.
 Qt provides a standard runtime called ``qmlscene`` but it's also not so difficult to write a custom runtime.
 For this we need a quick view and set the main QML document as source.
 The only thing left is to show the user interface.

 .. code-block:: cpp